Close

 What both agree on is that entrepreneurship is a learned ability which requires certain character traits - as well as the right mindset.

-What is an entrepreneurial mindset?
+What is a business mindset?

-An entrepreneurial mindset comprises a set of skills, characteristics, attitudes, beliefs and behaviours.
+So what is a business mindset?
+A business mindset comprises a set of skills, characteristics, attitudes, beliefs and behaviours.
 It enables people to overcome and learn from obstacles, identify and maximise opportunities, become more decisive and succeed in business.

 • learn to overcome challenges